ttop32/MouseTooltipTranslator/doc/description.md

 PDF viewer is in this translator extension.
 Mouse tooltip translator uses PDF.js as built-in PDF reader to support pdf file to provide translate feature over pdf.
 This translator extension has pdf feature to give a possibility to user to read foreign essay paper with translate service.
 This translator extension does not use chrome pdf reader.
 Chrome pdf reader provide pdf as embed text format which has difficulty on text crawling process for translate with this translator extension.
 This translator extension intercept pdf URL and redirect to mouse tooltip pdf.js page to provide pdf reader with tooltip translate feature.
 Local pdf file is also supported when user give local URL permission to this translator extension.

 # OCR

-Currently, this translator extension has OCR to translate image text.
-Mouse tooltip translator’s OCR is turned off initially.
-To use OCR translate feature, user need to press shift to enable OCR.
+Mouse tooltip translator has OCR to translate image text.
+To use Mouse tooltip translator OCR translate feature, user need to press shift to enable OCR.
 When user mouse over on image (manga, comics, webtoon and etc), this translator extension process OCR using tesseract.js to get its text for translate image.

 # Translate API

 This extension is positioned between user and translator API for providing simple translate experience with google translate.
 When text translate is required, this translator extension request translate service for given text to google translate.
 Translator vendor communicates given text to provide its translated text to the extension.
 Then, this translator extension uses given translated text to display in popover tooltip format.
 Its translated text can be in any foreign text with google translate.
 Additionally, Bing translator support to give variety on user translate experience in this translator extension.
-Moreover, there is another supported translator, Papago translator.
-Papago translator uses neural machine to translate any text.
-Papago helps user to get more realistic translated result.
-Currently, this translator extension does not have any plan to support translator like deepL translator.
-DeepL are payment requirement service.
+Moreover, there is another supported translator, Papago translator and deepL translator.
+Papago translator and deepL use neural machine to translate any text.
+Papago and deepl help user to get more realistic translated result.

 # Ownership

-Mouse tooltip translator is individual developer’s created extension that is not officially made by google.
-It just uses google translate and google text to speech service to give ease translate experience.
+Mouse tooltip translator is an extension that is created by individual developer.
+It is not officially made by google.
+It just handles google translate and google text to speech service.
 This translator extension does not own google translate and Bing translator.
 Google translate is owned by google and Bing translator is owned by Microsoft.
 This translator extension uses Google’s provided google translate service.
 Purpose of this translator extension gives translate experience on any web site.
-This translator extension provides simple tooltip translate service on anywhere like YouTube and pdf.
+This translator extension provides simple tooltip translate service on anywhere like YouTube, ebook and pdf.